What I liked

 I’ve been to the Plaza Premium Lounge (Terminal 2) many times.
 Terminal 2 houses Star Alliance, and I often end up here.
 In January, I finally got round to doing a review!

-This lounge is really good – one of the best 3rd party lounges in Europe.
+This Heathrow Plaza Premium lounge is really good.
+One of the best 3rd party lounges in Europe.
 It has dark wood decoration, classy mood lighting, full breakfast spread, lots of seating and a full bar.
 One thing that sets the lounge apart, is the high quality décor.
-Plaza Premium has an excellent reputation in this area, their lounge in Heathrow Terminal 4 is also well designed.
+Plaza Premium has an excellent reputation in this area.
+Their lounge in Heathrow Terminal 4 is also well designed.

 If you want to find out about new content then please sign up to my email list, and follow me on Twitter and Instagram.